HabanaAI/Gaudi-tutorials/PyTorch/vLLM_Tutorials/Deploying_vLLM/README.md

 1) The following variables come with defaults but can be overridden with appropriate values
  -  -e TENSOR_PARALLEL_SIZE (Optional, number of cards to use.
 If not set, a default will be chosen)
  -  -e MAX_MODEL_LEN (Optional, set a length that suits your workload.
 If not set, a default will be chosen)
  -  -e DTYPE (Optional, you can set it to "fp8" or "bfloat16" depending upon your choice.
 If not set, "bfloat16" will be choosen by default)

-2) Example for bringing up a vLLM server with a custom max model length and tensor parallel (TP) size.
+2.1) Example for bringing up a vLLM server with a custom max model length, tensor parallel (TP) size and **DTYPE=bfloat16**.
 Proxy variables and volumes added for reference.
-   In this example, we have choosen DTYPE=bfloat16.
 ```bash
 docker run -it --rm \
     -e http_proxy=$http_proxy -e https_proxy=$https_proxy -e no_proxy=$no_proxy \